warrenspe/tokex/README.md

 - Some flags are set by default; these can be overridden by passing a custom set of default flags to match/compile:
   - Case Insensitive **i**

+##### Backtracking
+It is very important to note that unlike `re`, tokex does not attempt to do any backtracking while it matches a user string.
+In other words, grammar elements are always greedy, if they can continue to match characters in the input string, they will.
+This design decision was made primarily for performance reasons.
+Tokex grammars are often both longer than a typical `re` regex, and include more nested iterable sections.
+See https://en.m.wikipedia.org/wiki/ReDoS#Exponential_backtracking for more information regarding this.

 ### String Literal
 Matches an input token exactly.